matrix-org/matrix-spec-proposals/proposals/2499-client-well-known-fixes.md

 `/_matrix/identity/versions` API to validate the identity server rather than the deprecated `/_matrix/identity/api/v1`.

+1. Mark the `/_matrix/identity/v2` status check API as deprecated. `/_matrix/identity/versions` is the suggested replacement.

 1. The maximum size of size of the well-known file is 51200 bytes.
 A client or server requesting a well-known file MUST abort and FAIL_PROMPT if the response exceeds 51200 bytes.